 Even outside of the official marketplaces, there is plenty of festive cheer to be enjoyed around Munich.
 Wander over to the Town Hall and watch the daily Christmas concert that runs while the markets are on – or simply grab a hot gluehwein, a traditional mulled wine, and watch the rugged-up crowds strolling by.

-Possibly most famous for being the setting of the Sound of Music, Salzburg’s hills really do come alive at Christmas time.
+Possibly most famous for being the setting of The Sound of Music, Salzburg’s hills really do come alive at Christmas time.
 The Christmas Market in Cathedral Square is a crowd-pleaser, with plenty of sugary snacks to sustain you as you explore the stalls and listen to the sweet sounds of the Salzburg choirs performing live around the market.
-Grab a cinnamon-dusted baked apple or some roasted nuts and let yourself relax and soak up the magic of Christmas.
+Grab a cinnamon-dusted baked apple or some roasted nuts and immerse yourself in the magic of Christmas.

-If you want to experience the festivity on a smaller-scale, the iconic Hohensalzburg Fortress hosts a more intimate Christmas market, called the Advent Market.
+If you want to experience the festivities on a smaller scale, the iconic Hohensalzburg Fortress hosts a more intimate Christmas market, called the Advent Market.
 You have to reach the fortress by cable car, but once you do, the stunning Christmas lights in both in the courtyard of the fortress and the distant city below make it all worthwhile.
 Snack on local treats and do your Christmas shopping to the soundtrack of the local trumpeters.

 Vienna’s old-world charm is the perfect place to enjoy your own Christmas fairytale, with plenty of different Christmas markets to choose from.
-If arts and crafts are your thing, head to Christmas Village located in the old Vienna hospital and shop for or admire the handmade wares from craftsmen and women all over the country.
+If arts and crafts are your thing, head to Christmas Village located in the old Vienna hospital and shop for (or simply admire) the handmade wares from craftsmen and women all over the country.